Bellingham Climate Action

 When will policy changes get implemented?
 I've been following this timeline since late last year and I'm concerned that it's taking too long to go from planning to policy changes.
 I understand COVID-19 is probably making this dramatically more difficult than expected.
 To clarify, I'm thinking of policy changes like electrification requirements and building efficiency requirements (not just municipal but community-wide).
 I'm looking forward to this so we can get serious about the necessary GHG reductions in our city.
 Thanks!

-Matt M asked about 4 years ago
+Matt M asked over 4 years ago

 Hi Matt,